$10,000 Grand Raffle! Click here to purchase your chance to win!

-The Roger Bacon community recognizes Corey successes already in his freshman year.
+The Roger Bacon community recognizes Corey's success despite it being just his freshman year.
 His favorite class is English, which isn't because he likes to talk.
 Corey likes to listen to others talk, and take in their perspective on things.
 His English teacher, Dr. Downey appreciates Corey’s demeanor, “Corey’s leadership extends way beyond the football field (and that is saying a lot).
 He is in a constant state of improvement and his work ethic reflects this.
 Every day in class, Corey shows up ready to learn.
 He is not afraid to ask for help, whether it be from me or his peers.
 Corey’s determination, curiosity and unique perspective make him a true example for Roger Bacon’s Class of 2021.
 I could not be prouder of Corey at this point in his journey and look forward to learning with him as the year progresses."

 All of our students understand what it means to be Franciscan.
 Corey, who graduated from our neighboring Franciscan grade school, St. Clement said: “Going to a Franciscan school has taught me how to be a good person.
 Being Franciscan means putting others in front of myself.”
 When asked which Franciscan value meant the most to him Corey replied, “Humble – because I feel like that is the biggest part of having a lot of fame.
 You know who you are and where you came from.”
 Without having any idea that Corey picked this value, Fr.
 Roger wrote: “Humility is many things.
 For Saint Francis, he exhorted the brothers saying, "Be all that you are before God, nothing more and nothing less."
 Corey Kiner is a young man who strives to be this genuine, authentic self before God that St. Francis desired for all.
 Mr. Kiner's smile, respectful manners and true desire to grow in faith and self serves as a model of our Franciscan value of humility.”